VOLUNTEER CAMPS IN KAZAKHSTAN

 Passport/visa:

-Valid passport; for visa contact organiser 6 weeks in advance.
+Valid passport; for visa contact organizer 4 weeks in advance.

-Geological and trial trenches will be excavated to collect paleosoils for dating and paleoenvironmental reconstruction.
 The weather is extremely dry.
-Volunteers should bring a sleeping bag, a mat, a sweater, some strong shoes, and a flashlight.
-Further tours can be organised at the end of the fieldwork.
+Volunteers should bring a sleeping bag, a mat, a sweater, some strong shoes and a flashlight.

-Contact: Jean-Marc Deom, Laboratory of Geoarchaeology (Faculty of History, Archeology and Ethnology, Al-Farabi Kazakh National University), av.al-Farabi, 71, 4th Floor, room 4-8, 050060 Almaty, KAZAKHSTAN
+Contact: Jean-Marc Deom, Laboratory of Geoarchaeology (Faculty of History, Archeology and Ethnology, Al-Farabi Kazakh National University), av.al-Farabi, 71, 4th Floor, room 4-8, 050040 Almaty, Kazakhstan

 Fax: